-Your child’s urine sample may be taken to check any presence of infection.
+Your child’s urine sample may be taken to check for the presence of an infection.

 3. Stool Test

-The stool test is recommended to check the presence of any bacteria, parasite or even blood.
+A stool test may be recommended to check the presence of any bacteria, parasites, or even blood.

 4. Blood Test

-The doctor may conduct a blood test to check the lead levels, lipase level and also to check the functioning of the liver.
+The doctor may conduct a blood test to check lead and lipase levels, and the functioning of the liver.

 5. Medical History of the Child

-The doctor may also inquire about your child’s medical history and even ask about the family’s medical history, to check any autoimmune and other such disorders.
+The doctor may inquire about your child’s medical history and even ask about the family’s medical history, to check for any autoimmune, or other, disorders.

-Various imaging test such as X-ray, ultrasound or CT scan may be advised by the doctor, to check any abnormalities in the internal organs and tissues.
+Various imaging tests such as X-ray, ultrasound, or CT scan may be advised by the doctor, to check for any abnormalities in the internal organs and tissues.

 7. Other Tests

-Apart from the above-mentioned tests, the doctor may conduct other tests depending upon the symptoms of your child.
-These may include a pelvic examination or anal manometry etc.
+Apart from the above-mentioned tests, the doctor may conduct other tests, depending upon the symptoms of your child.
+These may include a pelvic examination, anal manometry, etc.

-Usually, abdominal pain in kids can be treated effectively by following ways:
+Usually, abdominal pain in kids can be treated effectively in any of the following ways:

-- Adequate rest helps the child to recover fast.
+- Adequate rest helps the child to recover quickly.

 - In case of diarrhoea and vomiting, make sure the child consumes sufficient fluids.

-- Refrain from force-feeding your child; if the child wishes to eat, give light and frequent meals.
+- Refrain from force-feeding your child.
+If he wishes to eat, serve light and frequent meals.

-- Over the counter medicine for stomach pain is a good option to treat stomach pain, however, it is recommended to consult your doctor before giving any medicine to the child.
+- Over-the-counter medicines are a good option to treat stomach pain.
+However, it is recommended that you consult your doctor before giving any medicine to your child.

-You may take some of the following measures to help your younger one from getting any tummy ache that may result from indigestion, infection or constipation:
+You may take some of the following measures to help your child from getting tummy aches that may result from indigestion, infection or constipation:

-- Do not let your child eat more at one meal, instead give smaller frequent meals
+- Do not let your child overeat at one meal.
+Serve smaller, frequent meals.

-- Encourage your child to wash hands before and after the meal to keep your child safe from bacterial and viral infections
+- Encourage your child to wash his hands well before and after every meal, to keep him safe from bacterial and viral infections.

-- Monitor fluid intake of your child as lack of fluids can cause constipation
+- Monitor the fluid intake of your child, as lack of fluids can cause constipation.

-Some home remedial measures may provide relief from stomach ache to your child:
+Some home remedial measures may provide relief from stomach ache to your child, such as:

 1. Chamomile Tea

-The anti-inflammatory and sedative properties of chamomile tea helps relax the muscles and is very effective in treating stomach cramping.
+The anti-inflammatory and sedative properties of chamomile tea help relax the muscles and are very effective in treating stomach cramping.

-Yoghurt contains good bacteria which is effective in neutralizing stomach aches that are caused due to bacterial infections.
+Yoghurt contains good bacteria, which are effective in neutralizing stomach aches that are caused due to bacterial infections.

 3. Mint and Lemon

-Mint helps to fight harmful bacteria and lemon is effective to deal with constipation.
-A tea made with lemon and mint is effective in treating stomach pain.
+Mint helps to fight harmful bacteria, and lemon is effective in dealing with constipation.
+A cup of tea made with lemon and mint can help in treating stomach pain.

 4. Warm Compressions

-Warm compressions can be applied to the tummy area of your child; the increased blood flow helps to ease the pain.
+Warm compressions can be applied to your child’s tummy area.
+The increased blood flow can help to ease the pain.

-Honey is also effective in treating stomach problems because of its antibacterial properties.
-It is not recommended for children younger than one year.
+Honey is effective in treating stomach problems, because of its antibacterial properties.
+However, it is not recommended for children below the age of 1.

 7. Outdoor Activities

-Indulging your child in some outdoor activities helps to relieve constipation and indigestion.
-The activities such as walking, running, cycling etc are very effective in stimulating the gastrointestinal tract.
+Encouraging your child to engage in certain outdoor activities can help to relieve constipation and indigestion.
+Activities such as walking, running, and cycling are very effective in stimulating the gastrointestinal tract.

 When to Seek a Doctor’s Help

-Most cases of stomach pains are not serious; however, you should seek medical help for child stomach pain in following cases:
+Most cases of stomach pains are not serious and can be easily remedied at home.
+However, you should seek medical help for your child’s stomach pain in the following cases:

 - If your child has had an abdominal injury in the recent past.